Why Is My Child Falling Behind in School? How Do I Help?

 During this process, you’ll also want to rule out underlying causes of learning difficulties like unsupported vision and hearing problems, or undiagnosed learning differences.
 In these cases, having your child professionally assessed can help you better understand what help they need.
 Knowing why learning difficulties are occurring is just as important as determining the extent of them and how to reduce challenges.

 Once you’ve determined the extent and possible reasons for academic difficulties, the next step is to find solutions.
 Remember that learning may not be a consistent process.
 Some things are easier to learn for some students, while other concepts and skills may just be more difficult to learn.
 If you are seeing temporary or specific learning gaps, you may be able to trust the process within your child’s current educational situation.
 However, if those learning issues are more pervasive, you may want to consider changes that can help your child reach their full potential.

 If your child is being homeschooled, try making instructional changes, switch up scheduling, add more hands-on learning, adjust the learning area, supplement what you are currently doing, or switch your existing homeschool curriculum entirely.
 Time4Learning offers an easy way to switch with flexible start options, a low monthly fee, no contracts, and customizable course and activity options.

 Is homeschooling right for your family?
 Maybe and maybe not.
-Understanding the extent and causes of your child’s academic difficulties can help you plan the next steps for their educational success.
+Understanding the extent and causes of your child’s difficulties can help you plan the next steps for their educational success.